Stef712/barber-shop/README.md

 # barber-shop

-1. Step 1
-   Insert in HTML all the content from the webpage.
+1 Step- Insert in HTML all the content from the webpage.
 Photo's not optimized.